leezhongjun/MinesweeperAI/README.md

 1. Run `main.py`
 2. Left click on upper left hand corner of board
 3. Left click on lower right hand corner of board

+Side notes:
-Note: Press 'b' to terminate midway through loop
+ - Press 'b' to terminate midway through loop

-PS. modify `main.py` if you want it to remember the position of the board
+ - Modify `main.py` if you want it to remember the position of the board

  ### References
  - [Color appoximation with histograms](https://developershell.net/solving-minesweeper-part-9-color-separation/)